Bear (gay culture): History

-In the mid-1980s, gay men in the San Francisco Bay Area who called themselves "bears" met informally at Bear Hug (sex) parties and via the newly-emerging Internet.
-The term bear was popularized by Richard Bulger, who, along with his then partner Chris Nelson (1960–2006), founded Bear Magazine in 1987.
-George Mazzei wrote an article for The Advocate in 1979 called "Who's Who in the Zoo?", that characterized gay men as seven types of animals, including bears.
+The first written use of the term bear in relation to gay people occurred as early as 1966 in meeting minutes of a Los Angeles dance hall which described a "bear club".
+Arguably, the first published use of the slang term bear to describe a gay man was by George Mazzei in his 1979 article for The Advocate called "Who's Who in the Zoo?", which characterized gay men as seven types of animals, including bears:Bears are usually hunky, chunky types reminiscent of railroad engineers and former football greats.
+They have larger chests and bellies than average, and notably muscular legs.
+Some Italian-American Bears are leaner and smaller; it's attitude that makes a Bear.In the mid-1980s, gay men in the San Francisco Bay Area who called themselves "bears" met informally at Bear Hug (sex) parties and via the newly emerging Internet.
+The term "bear" was popularized by Richard Bulger, who, along with his then-partner Chris Nelson, founded Bear Magazine in 1987.

 At the onset of the bear movement, some bears separated from the gay community at large, forming "bear clubs" to create social and sexual opportunities of their own.
 Many clubs are loosely organized social groups; others are modeled on leather biker-patch clubs, with a strict set of bylaws, membership requirements, and charities.

-Bear clubs often sponsor large yearly events – "bear runs" or "bear gatherings" – like the annual events such as Southern HiBearNation in Melbourne, Bear Pride and Bear Essentials in Sydney, Bearstock in Adelaide, HiBearNation in St. Louis, Missouri, SF Bear Weekend, CBL's Bear Hunt, Bear Pride in Chicago, Atlanta Bear Pride, Texas Bear Round Up (TBRU) in Dallas, Orlando Bear Bash, and Bear Week in Provincetown (since 2001), drawing regional, national and international visitors.
-Many LGBT events attract a significant bear following, such as Southern Decadence in New Orleans.
+Bear clubs often sponsor large yearly events – "bear runs" or "bear gatherings" – like the annual events such as Béar Féile in Dublin, Ireland; BeefDip in Puerto Vallarta, Mexico; Southern HiBearNation in Melbourne; Bear Pride and Bear Essentials in Sydney; Bearstock in Adelaide; Orlando Bear Bash; Southern Decadence in New Orleans; San Francisco Bear Weekend; CBL's Bear Hunt; Bear Pride in Chicago; Atlanta Bear Pride; Bear Week in Provincetown, Massachusetts (since 2001); and Texas Bear Round Up in Dallas.

 "Sociology of the Urban Gay Bear", written by Les K. Wright, was the first article to appear in print, in Drummer magazine, edited by Jack Fritscher.
 Fritscher was the founding editor of San Francisco's California Action Guide (1982).
-With California Action Guide, Fritscher became the first editor to publish the word bear (with the gay culture meaning) on a magazine cover (November 1982).
-"Sociology of the Urban Gay Bear", written by Les K. Wright, was the first academic article to appear in print, in Drummer magazine, edited by Jack Fritscher.
+With California Action Guide, Fritscher became the first editor to publish the word "bear" with the gay culture meaning on a magazine cover (November 1982).